 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests, OR non-financial interests, OR personal relationships that could have appeared to influence the work reported in this paper.

 REFERENCES

 Abebe, B. K., and Alemayehu, M. T. (2022).
 A review of the nutritional use of cowpea (Vigna unguiculata L. Walp) for human and animal diets.
 Journal of Agriculture and Food Research, 10, 100383.
 DOI: 10.1016/j.jafr.2022.100383